Medtronic's profit surges, as turnaround from pandemic slowdown continues

 Medtronic PLC's latest profit more than doubled as it moved farther out of the shadow of the pandemic-driven downturn this spring.

-The medical-device maker, run out of Fridley but legally based in Dublin, Ireland, said Thursday it earned just over $2 billion in the three months ended April 30, about 2½ times what it made in the same period a year ago when the pandemic forced hospitals to call off elective procedures and rein in purchases of surgical equipment.
+The medical-device maker, run out of Fridley but legally based in Dublin, Ireland, said Thursday it earned just over $2 billion in the three months ended April 30, about 2½ times what it made in the same period a year ago when the pandemic forced hospitals to call off elective procedures and scale back purchases of surgical equipment.

 That profit amounted to $1.50 a share and came on revenue of $8.2 billion, numbers that beat analysts' expectations slightly.